 Read more: How does the Mushroom Burial Suit work?

-Eirene offers high-quality, affordable cremation services across Ontario as well as in Nova Scotia and Saskatchewan.
+Eirene offers high-quality, affordable cremation services.
 Families can make arrangements online or by phone, from the comfort of their own home.
 Prepay for your Eirene services online or by phone, in less than 15 minutes, and save thousands compared to traditional funeral providers.
 Do it entirely online, or work with our Funeral Directors to find out your options.
 Get started today.